Maduro challenger plans caravans for US aid to Venezuela

-CARACAS, Venezuela — Opposition leader Juan Guaido said Tuesday that he will try to run caravans of badly needed food and medicine into Venezuela but won’t start for nearly two weeks, a timeline that threatens to deflate momentum toward unseating entrenched President Nicolas Maduro.
+CARACAS, Venezuela — Opposition leader Juan Guaido pushed back plans to get badly needed food and medicine into Venezuela by nearly two weeks, a timeline that threatens to deflate momentum toward unseating entrenched President Nicolas Maduro.

 The 11-day wait was sure to be a disappointment for Venezuelans desperate for the supplies.
-More than 2 million people have fled the country’s soaring hyperinflation and severe food and medical shortages over the last two years.
+More than 2 million people have fled the country’s soaring hyperinflation, food and medical shortages over the last two years.
 The minimum wage, which most Venezuelans earn, amounts to less than $6 a month, and it is common to see people scouring garbage for food in the streets of Caracas.

-Guaido provided few details on how the aid would be brought in from the Colombian border city of Cucuta, except to call for mobilizing caravans of Venezuelans — a daring and potentially dangerous maneuver that could lead to more violent confrontation with the security forces.
+Guaido provided few details on how the aid would be brought in from the Colombian border city of Cucuta, except to call for mobilizing caravans of Venezuelans — a daring and potentially dangerous maneuver that threatens to provoke more violent confrontation with the security forces.

 Jose Manuel Olivares, Guiado’s representative in helping lead the aid mission from Colombia, acknowledged the risk, saying he and other lawmakers plan to be at the front of the Feb.
 23 push to get the aid in, even if it means risking their lives.